siggisv/remotemo/docs/API_design.md

     remotemo::Config& remotemo::Config::key_close_window(
             remotemo::Mod_keys_strict modifier_keys, remotemo::Key key);
     ```
+    By default, pressing the chosen key combination (or using the mouse
+    pointer to press the window's close button provided by the operating
+    system), will close the window, clean up its resources and throw an
+    `remotemo::Window_is_closed_exception`.

+    How you want to handle that exception is up to you.

+    Almost all functions will throw that same exception if you try calling them
+    after the window has been closed.

   - Key combination to quit the application: `Ctrl-q` _(can be changed later)_
     ```C++
     remotemo::Config& remotemo::Config::key_quit(); // Set to none